Joey Graceffa: 2016–present: Escape the Night, books, and other endeavors

 On October 4, 2016, Graceffa, along with co-author Laura L. Sullivan, released a young adult novel titled Children of Eden, published by Keywords Press.
 The book follows a Second child named Rowen, who is marked with death due to Eden's population control and recklessly escapes for an adventure after sixteen years of hiding.
 His book was a New York Times Best Seller on the "Young Adult Hardcover" list in the week of October 23, 2016.
-The book has received positive reactions from readers on Goodreads and Amazon, with four and five star reviews predominating.
 Critics have not been universally positive, although Rachel Hyland of Geek Speak Magazine wrote, "Graceffa knows a lot about YA dystopian conventions, and they are all present and accounted for here.
 This is by no means a bad thing — an enjoyable romp through this genre doesn't necessarily require too much divergence (no pun intended) from the established norms — but it is worth noting that most everything in his Eden has pretty much happened before, in one way or another.
 Still, it is fun to see just how those ever-trusty elements are put together, and there is a nice twist on the almost essential love triangle that is actually pretty awesome."

 On January 6, 2017, Graceffa announced that he would be playing an extra in the full-length feature film, The Space Between Us.
 The movie originally released in the United States on February 3, 2017, follows a teenage boy (Asa Butterfield), born on Mars, who travels to Earth.
 After uniting with his long-distant friend (Britt Robertson), the duo soon form a new relationship with each other.

 On May 16, 2017, Graceffa announced in his YouTube video, titled "MOST INSANE BIRTHDAY SURPRISE EVER!" the sequel to his young adult novel Children of Eden.
 The sequel, entitled, Elites of Eden, follows an Elite and a lilac-haired girl – Yarrow and Lark.
 When these two girls discover the thread that binds them together, the collision of memories means that their lives may change drastically – and that Eden may never be the same.
 Rowan - captured by the government, her fate is uncertain.

 In a YouTube video uploaded on May 16, 2018, Graceffa's 27th birthday, he announced the release of the final book in his "Children of Eden" series, Rebels of Eden.
 It went on sale on October 2, 2018.

 In a YouTube video uploaded to Graceffa's main channel on July 12, 2020, Graceffa and Preda announced that they had split after six years of dating.

+Personal life

+Graceffa is gay and was in a relationship with Daniel Preda from 2014 to 2020.

+On August 8, 2024, Graceffa announced he had been diagnosed with skin cancer.